mahesh-panchal/NBIS_project_template/analyses/README.md

 ./run_nextflow.sh
 ```

-If the workflow script is extended to incorporate new processes / analyses,
+When a workflow script is extended to incorporate new processes / tools,
-the workflow is rerun in the same directory to generate the next set of results.
+the workflow is resumed in the same analysis folder it was originally deployed to generate the next set of results.
-A new analysis folder usually corresponds to the creation of a new workflow script.
+A new analysis folder often corresponds the running of a different workflow script or an alternate parameter input to investigate.

 `nextflow log` can be used to see the date and status of each time nextflow has been
 run.
 Git tags can also be used to mark major stages of completion on the main branch.